What Is Endometriosis?

 It is important for women who have endometriosis to seek medical treatment given the widely documented impact this condition can have on one’s psychological, emotional, and physical health.
 Fortunately, there are multiple methods by which physicians can seek a diagnosis, including:

-• This is another noninvasive imaging technology that uses a combination of X-rays and computers to create images of the body that detects abnormalities (which would not show up on a normal X-ray)
+This is another noninvasive imaging technology that uses a combination of X-rays and computers to create images of the body that detect abnormalities (which would not show up on a normal X-ray).

 It may also be useful to know that an endometriosis diagnosis is not exactly binary.
 There are different types of endometriosis, categorized under ‘stages’ which reflect the severity of the condition.
 Specifically, the four stages are as follows: